 Cream of mushroom, wild rice, and chicken soup is the perfect comfort food to serve just about any time of year!
-This soup recipe is super simple.
-Mushrooms are the star of the show, but the addition of chicken thigh and wild rice really sets this soup apart from other creamy mushrooms soups.
-This soup is simple, comforting, and ready in an hour!

 I don’t care what time of year it is, sometimes I just crave soup.
 While I absolutely adore chilled soups for the summertime, sometimes you just want a warm and comforting bowl of hot soup.
 It’s possible that I might feel differently if I lived in a place that had really hot summers, but when it gets down into the 30s and 40s at night where I live, sometimes I just NEED a bowl of soup.

 Zach and I were both craving mushroom soup last week, and in an attempt to keep dinner simple while we prepare for our trip to Europe, soup sounded like a superb idea.
 One, it is so simple to make.
 Two, it reheats well, so yay for leftovers!
 Three, it’s ready in an hour.
 Besides the fact that I’m obsessed with mushroom soup, I was all over this cream of mushroom, wild rice and chicken soup for these reasons alone!

 While I absolutely don’t expect you to make this soup at any point this summer, I’m asking you to store it away for safe-keeping.
 It will be the perfect weeknight meal once school is in session and it will be even better on the day of the first snowfall.
 It combines some of my favorite ingredients: chicken thighs, wild rice, and mushrooms.
 Pair it with a Märzen/Oktoberfest!
 Märzen and mushrooms pair so perfectly together, especially if you wait until the fall to make this recipe!
 I hope you guys enjoy!
 Have a wonderful Thursday!